 Jan Donghee Chang obtained a Master's degree in Fine Arts from Boston University with a concentration in Studio Art Teaching, and a Bachelor's degree from Hong-Ik University in South Korea where she majored in painting and Visual Communication Design.
 She is currently working as an art instructor in the Artful Adventures and Studio Art Class programs at the MFA.
 Jan is also the founder of Boston Art Studio, an educational fine arts studio in Greater Boston area.
 Jan has a Massachusetts Visual Arts Teacher's License for grades K-12, and creates her artwork using various drawing materials, watercolors, and acrylic paint.

-Sheryl Chen received her Bachelor's in Art History from the University of California, Berkeley, and is currently pursuing her Master's in Arts in Education at the Harvard Graduate School of Education.
+Sheryl Chen received her Bachelor's in Art History from the University of California, Berkeley, and her Master's in Arts in Education from the Harvard Graduate School of Education.
 She has taught English to primary school students in France, and taught children and teens about all types of art media at the Irvine Fine Arts Center in Orange County, California throughout high school and college.
 Sheryl is currently working as an instructor in the Artful Adventures program at the MFA and as the Community Arts Liaison for the Boston Chinatown Neighborhood Center.

 Dana DiNatale received her Bachelor of Fine Arts degree in Art Education with a focus in Community Art Education from Massachusetts College of Art and Design.
 She also has a Massachusetts Visual Arts Teacher's License for grades K-12.
 Dana has worked in community based art centers, schools, and hospitals in the Boston area.
 She has training in early childhood education, special issues and art, art and literacy, and the arts in healing.
 As a visual artist Dana works in mixed media: painting, collage, and printmaking, and she also has a passion for photography.
+Dana is currently working as an instructor in the Artful Adventures, Artful Healing, and Gallery Learning programs at the MFA.

 Alexandra Ford received her Bachelor of Fine Arts in Painting from Massachusetts College of Art and Design.
 While in school she volunteered with the Gallery Learning programs at the MFA and also taught at the Back of the Hill Apartments in Jamaica Plain, focusing on art-making as a means to building on relationships and community with adult learners.
 Through the Saturday Studios program at MassArt she has also taught Art Explorations, a class for 4th and 5th graders that surveyed different ways of making by learning about contemporary artists and their studio practice.
 In her own practice, Alexandra is exploring how disparate elements are individually essential but counterbalance and coexist with each other in order to create a functioning whole.
 Alexandra is currently working at the MFA as an instructor in the Artful Adventures and Gallery Learning programs.